ysflghou/lghou.com/content/blog/BlazorTicTacToe/blazor-game.md

 # Create components

+From blazor documentation, _Blazor apps are built using components.
+A component is a self-contained chunk of user interface (UI), such as a page, dialog, or form.
+A component includes HTML markup and the processing logic required to inject data or respond to UI events.
+Components are flexible and lightweight.
+They can be nested, reused, and shared among projects._

 All we need for now is to create a board with 9 squares.
-So, we create a `Square` component and a `Board` component.
+So, we create a `Square` and a `Board` components.
 The Square component will look like this

 ```tsx